 We believe that by taking a multi-party stakeholder approach to identifying and addressing challenges and opportunities in an open and inclusive manner, we can have the greatest benefit and positive impact for the users of AI technologies.
 While the Partnership on AI was founded by six major IT companies, the organization will be overseen and directed by a diverse board that balances members from the founding companies with leaders in academia, policy, law, and representatives from the not-for-profit sector.
 By bringing together these different groups, we will also seek to bring open dialogue internationally, bringing parties from around the world to discuss these topics.
 A key operating principle is that we will share our work openly with the public and encourage their participation.
 The actions of the Partnership, including much of its discussions, meetings, results, and guidance, will be made publicly available.

-A board of trustees will drive the activities of the Partnership.
+A Board of Directors will drive the activities of the Partnership.
 The board is comprised of six seats for representatives from each of the founding companies, and an equal number of seats for non-company representatives.
-An Executive Steering Committee, composed of working group leaders and others invited by the Board of Trustees, will guide, commission, and evaluate activities within the overall objectives and scope set by the Board.
-Day-to-day operations will be overseen by an executive director who will work closely with the board of directors.
+An Executive Steering Committee, composed of working group leaders and others invited by the Board of Directors, will guide, commission, and evaluate activities within the overall objectives and scope set by the Board.
+Day-to-day operations will be overseen by an executive director who will work closely with the Board of Directors.
 Conferences, meetings, panels, projects, and working groups will be commissioned by the board and conducted by the executive staff.

 To meet its goals, the organization anticipates it will host discussions, commission studies, write and distribute reports on critical topics, and seek to develop and share best practices on the development, testing, and fielding of AI technologies.
 We will conduct outreach with the public and across the industry on topics related to advancing better understanding of AI systems and the potential applications and implications of this technology as they arise.
 Beyond addressing and engaging stakeholders on potential concerns, influences, and best practices, we will also work to identify new opportunities for employing AI advances for socially benevolent applications, and seek to identify areas of untapped opportunity for people and society.

 We are also looking to appoint an Executive Director who will oversee the day-to-day operation of the organization.
-The Board of Trustees will meet as a whole for the first time in February 2017.
-We expect to be able to announce more details then, including how everyone can participate, as well as the initial program of research and activities.
+The Board of Directors met as a whole for the first time in February 2017 and again in May 2017 for their first retreat.
+We will continue to announce more details, including how everyone can participate, as well as the initial program of research and activities.

 We are very excited to work with anyone who is interested in joining our effort.
 This is a collaborative and multi-stakeholder organization and we want people with an interest in AI from across all fields to take part.
 If you want to take part in some way, please email us at firstname.lastname@example.org.